allunite/sdk-unity/Demo/IOS/Readme.md

       <key>NSLocationWhenInUseUsageDescription</key>
       <string>description to user - location when usage</string>
       <key>NSLocationAlwaysAndWhenInUseUsageDescription</key>
       <string>IOS 11+. description to user - location when always and when usage</string>
 ```
-5. Rebuild and run Unity demo app
+5. Rebuild and run Unity demo app.